ConservationMetrics/gc-scripts-hub/f/metrics/guardianconnector/README.md

 1. Create an Auth0 Machine-to-Machine (M2M) application in your Auth0 dashboard
 2. Authorize it for the Auth0 Management API
 3. Grant the `read:users` and `read:stats` scopes to the application
-4. Create a Windmill resource of type `auth0_m2m` with:
+4. Create a Windmill resource of type `oauth_application` with:
    - `client_id`: Your M2M application's client ID
    - `client_secret`: Your M2M application's client secret
    - `domain`: Your Auth0 domain (e.g., `your-tenant.us.auth0.com`)